Dovon Harris, 15

-Dovon Harris, a 16-year-old black male, died Wednesday, June 13, after being shot in Green Meadows.
+Dovon Harris, a 15-year-old black male, was pronounced dead Friday, June 15, after being shot the day before in Green Meadows.
 He was on life support until June 17.

 Dispatch: Dovon Harris, 15, continued.
 [Originally published June 19, 2007]